-Buying an existing business may be easier than starting from scratch and it may be ideal if you’re new to entrepreneurship.
+If you buy an existing small business, it may be easier than starting from scratch and it may be ideal if you’re new to entrepreneurship.
 However, as with any business, running it is never easy.
 Being a small business owner comes with its own hurdles, whether you are starting from scratch or buying an already existing enterprise.
 To make sure that you don’t get yourself into unexpected problems, make sure you consider all options and research fully to make an educated decision.

 Your reasons for buying an existing business will vary, whether you want to be an owner and remain very much in the background or if you are going to be involved in the day to day operations.
-You will need to carry out due diligence and really get to know the business and staff, to get a realistic idea of what the business is like and how it operates.
+You will need to carry out due diligence and really get to know the business and staff.
+By getting to the know the business you will get a realistic idea of what the business is like and how it operates.
 If you are thinking about buying a business, then here are some things you will need to consider and keep in mind.